 What Q&A And Polling Platforms Are Available?

 Both Slido and Mentimeter offer a free Basic plan, but their offerings at this tier are a bit different.
-As of December 2020, Slido will let you create five polls and one quiz per event for free, whereas Mentimeter will let you create two question slides and five quizzes.
+As of September 2022, Slido will let you create three polls per event for free, whereas Mentimeter will let you create two question slides and five quizzes per presentation.
 Both platforms allow unlimited Q&A at the free tier, but restrict your ability to moderate the incoming questions.

-Both platforms also offer a Professional plan for about USD$25 per month, which removes all limitations on questions and quizzes, and allows you to moderate your Q&A, add your own branding, and export your polling data.
+Both platforms' cheapest paid plans cost about USD$10 per month, which removes all limitations on questions and quizzes, and allows you to moderate your Q&A.

 Things To Consider